 Notes:

 (11/24/12) – Brewed by myself.
 Easy brew day.
 Chilled to 80F and placed the carboy in the chest freezer.
-Three hours later I pitched the 1 liter starter I a week before.
-For the mash I added 3 tbsp of gypsum and 1 tbsp of Calcium Chloride and 2 tbsp gypsum and 1 tbsp Calcium Chloride to the sparge water.
+Three hours later I pitched the 1 liter starter a week before.
+For the mash I added 3 tsp of gypsum and 1 tsp of Calcium Chloride and 2 tsp gypsum and 1 tsp Calcium Chloride to the sparge water.
 I didn’t shake or add any additional aeration to the wort except during transferring from kettle to carboy.
 Set fermentation temperature to 57F targeting 62F.

 (11/9/12) - Added all but one packet of Falconer's Flight to the dry hopping.